Trump: Two-state solution not only way to achieve peace

 "The United States will encourage a peace and really a great peace deal ...
 We will be working on it very, very diligently.
 But it is the parties themselves who must directly negotiate such an agreement," Trump said.

-A two-state solution - the idea of Israel and Palestine living side-by-side and at peace - has been the bedrock of US diplomacy for the past two decades.
+A two-state solution - the idea of Israel and Palestine living side-by-side and at peace - has been the bedrock of US and international diplomacy for the past two decades.

-Prime Minister Benjamin Netanyahu said that he wanted to focus on "substance" and not "labels," when asked about support for a two-state solution.
+Netanyahu said that he wanted to focus on "substance" and not "labels," when asked about his support for a two-state solution.

-"Rather than deal with labels, I want to deal with substance," Netanyahu said during a news conference with President Donald Trump at the White House.

 "There are two prerequisites for peace.
-First the Palestinians must recognize the Jewish state ...
+First, the Palestinians must recognise the Jewish state ...
 Second, in any peace agreement, Israel must retain the overriding security control over the entire area west of the Jordan River," he said.

 "I would like to see that happen.
 We are looking at it very very strongly.
 We are looking at it with great care.
 Let's see what happens."